 - Shaving.
-Some people think that shaving encourages more hair growth, but this is not true.
+Some people believe that shaving encourages more hair growth, but this is not true.
 However, the stubble that follows regrowth may be undesirable.
 Frequent shaving can irritate your skin.

-- Depilatories (creams that remove hair) chemically dissolve hair shafts thereby leaving no stubble, but may also irritate your skin.
-Before using them you should first test your skin to see how sensitive it is.
-Always follow the manufacturer’s instructions for testing and product applications.
+- Depilatories (creams that remove hair) chemically dissolve hair shafts thereby leaving no stubble, but may also irritate the skin.
+Before using depilatories, a skin test should be carried out to check they can tolerated.
+Please follow the manufacturer’s instructions for testing and product applications.

 - Bleaching creams are designed to make the dark hairs pale.
-They can irritate the skin and may be unsuitable for brown and black skins.
+Such creams can irritate the skin and may temporarily lighten darker skin tones.

 Where can I get more information about hirsutism?

 Please note that the BAD provides web links to additional resources to help people access a range of information about their treatment or skin condition.
 The views expressed in these external resources may not be shared by the BAD or its members.
 The BAD has no control of and does not endorse the content of external links.

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel

 UPDATED MARCH 2010, APRIL 2013, SEPTEMBER 2016, SEPTEMBER 2021